-2021-2022 Big Ideas Social Impact Tracks
+2022-2023 Big Ideas Social Impact Tracks

-Workforce Development Identify a workforce solution that prepares individuals with the knowledge and skills required to secure employment and advance their careers.
-Pandemic Response & Recovery Describe an idea that would address pandemic preparedness or recovery to respond to the harmful impacts of COVID-19 or future pandemics.
+Workforce Development Identify a workforce solution that prepares individuals with the skills required to secure employment and advance their careers.
 Global Health Develop an action-oriented, interdisciplinary project that would alleviate a global health concern among low-resource communities.
-Food & Agriculture Envision a solution to improve our agricultural and food systems by enhancing food security, agricultural sustainability, food access and nutrition.
+Food & Agriculture Envision a solution to improve our agricultural and food systems by enhancing food security, sustainability, food access and nutrition.
 Financial Inclusion Create novel products, services, tools or mechanisms that either address unmet needs of the financially underserved.
-Data & Al Demonstrate how big data and artificial intelligence can improve, accelerate, and/or streamline the solutions to major societal challenges.
-Energy & Resources Propose a solution to spur the adoption of energy and resource alternatives that are sustainable and have potential for broad impact.
-Education & Literacy Develop a technology, program or policy to promote inclusive and equitable education, improve literacy, or enhance lifelong learning opportunities.
+Pro-Social Networks Envision new social networking platforms or extensions to existing platforms, that reduce online harassment, harmful mis/disinformation, and dark patterns that exploit users.
+Energy & Resources Propose a solution to spur the adoption of energy and resource alternatives that are sustainable and have potential for impact.
+Education & Literacy Develop a technology, program or policy to promote inclusive and equitable education, improve literacy, or enhance lifelong learning.
 Cities & Communities Design a novel solution that engages and enhances the well-being of campuses, communities, and cities.
 Art & Social Change Create an innovative arts project that meaningfully engages with issues of advocacy, justice, and empowerment.